The Oil Belt Railway

 It interchanged with the Illinois Central Railroad at Oblong and the B&O Southwestern Railroad in Bridgeport.
 Despite not running until 1913, construction actually began along this road four years prior in 1909.
 The fact that it took four years to get this line running should be a good indicator of the line's typical operations throughout its life.

 A narrow-gauge operation, one of the very few that were never converted to standard gauge in the state, the line hauled grain and hay to local farmers in the area, as well as oil field supplies.
-The line had no turntable, only one passenger car, and six freight cars.
+The line had no turntable, only one passenger car, and six freight cars, according to Lawrence Lore.

 With maximum speeds of 20 mph, little if any infrastructure outside of the railroad track, and no funds for investment, this line ran poorly, to say the least.
 A design flaw in which the ties of the tracks were spaced too far apart led to frequent derailments.
 According to Ken Pryor, Jr., "the train became known as the "try-weekly" because it would arrive in Bridgeport and then try all week to get back to Oblong."

-The railroad is almost a textbook example of why so many short lines failed - the companies that owned the lines failed to both construct them to reasonable standards, and maintain them after completion, in addition to the creation of the automobile and publicly improved highways.
+The railroad is almost a textbook example of why so many short lines failed - the companies that owned the lines failed to both construct them to reasonable standards, and maintain them after completion, in addition to the creation of the automobile and publicly improved highways, as well as much larger railroads.
 The numerous complications and dire financial straits would soon consume the small railroad, and by 1916, the railroad was abandoned.

 Thanks as always for reading!